oracle-livelabs/multicloud/azure/adb-azure-provision/deploy-vm/deploy-vm.md

         ![The VM Basics tab](./images/basics-rest.png " ")

 3. On the **Networking** tab (Critical), specify the following:
-    - **Virtual Network:** Select the same VNet where your Oracle Autonomous AI Database is provisioned, `training-oracle-vm` in our example.
+    - **Virtual Network:** Select the same VNet where your Oracle Autonomous AI Database is created, `training-oracle-vm` in our example.
     - **Subnet:** Choose a subnet that has routing access to the database's private subnet.

         ![The VM Networking tab](./images/vm-networking-tab.png " ")